rg3915/graphql-experience/ariadne/chat_api/README.md

-## Tutorial 1: Build a GraphQL API with Subscriptions using Python, Asyncio and Ariadne
+## Build a GraphQL API with Subscriptions using Python, Asyncio and Ariadne

 https://www.twilio.com/blog/graphql-api-subscriptions-python-asyncio-ariadne